espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Shatter Mind.md

 * * *

 **Amp** You increase the area of the spell to your choice of a 30 foot cone or 60 foot cone, and the damage dice for the spell change to d10s.
-Creatures that fail are [[Stupefied|Stupefied 1]] until the start of your next turn (or [[Stupefied|Stupefied 2]] on a critical failure).
+Creatures that fail are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 1]] until the start of your next turn (or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Stupefied|Stupefied 2]] on a critical failure).